Hapori Matatū | Online Community

 Key factors that require a three month application period:

 - The Teaching Council needs to ensure the police vet check is current.

-- The teacher application details submitted is based on satisfactory recent teaching.
+- The application details submitted are based on satisfactory recent teaching.

 - The move to Hapori Matatū, which is more streamlined, will allow for a quicker application process and therefore making the old six month period redundant.

 New online digital practising certificates issued using Hapori Matatū?

 We have moved to an online digital format, so you can now view, download or print your current or newly approved practising certificate.
 This can be accessed from any device under ‘My Details’ in your profile.
 You can select from the A4 certificate or wallet sized options.